Material Issues and Related SDGs

 Process to Identify Materiality

-When identifying materialities, the Group referred to various sources of guidance related primarily to corporate social responsibility (CSR), including ISO 26000 and the OECD Guidelines for Multinational Enterprises.
+When identifying material issues, the Group referred to various sources of guidance related primarily to corporate social responsibility (CSR), including ISO 26000 and the OECD Guidelines for Multinational Enterprises.
 While considering Sustainable Development Goals (SDGs) and other social issues, we analyzed and evaluated materiality from the two perspectives of importance to the Company (importance from a business perspective)

 and importance to society (importance from a stakeholder perspective), in addition to factors such as their alignment with our business strategy and their impact on value creation.